jahidul-anik/bangladesh-textile-analytics/README.md

 # Bangladesh Textile Export Analytics Dashboard

 ![Executive Summary Dashboard](powerbi/screenshots/01_executive_summary.png)
-*(Note: Replace the link above with the actual path to your dashboard screenshot!)*

 ## Overview
 Power BI and SQL dashboard analyzing **$53.4M in Bangladesh textile export data** (2023–2024) across 45 global buyers, 12 fabric types, and 8 regions.
 Built as a portfolio project during my transition from 8 years of professional experience in export-oriented fabric marketing into a dedicated data analytics role.